Chan-Xu/IQ-Step/admin/E-originality-u6233112.md

 * The idea of <...> came from a discussion with <...>

+* The code in class <GetPositionTest> uses an idea suggested by comp1110.lectures.S03

-* The code in class uses an idea suggested by comp1110.lectures.S03
+* The code in class <ValidPieceStringTest> uses an idea suggested by comp1110.lectures.S03

 Signed: Chan Xu (u6233112)